0BananaBig0/from_gcc_to_cpp/docs/Threads.md

 1. A game typically loads different objects asynchronously and in parallel using multiple threads.
    This is why, at times, players can control their characters while some objects remain unresponsive.
-2. **To the best of my knowledge, all classes related to threads lack a copy constructor, except for some classes with a `shared` prefix or suffix.**
+2. **To the best of my knowledge, most classes related to threads lack a copy constructor and a copy-assignment operator, except for some classes like `std::shared_future`.**
 3. To prevent deadlock, the order of acquiring multiple locks must be consistent.